msamylea/nvidia-alm/README.md

 #### The next step is Step 2, Upload Dataset.
 1. Click the Upload Dataset button.
-2. Select a dataset from your local computer and click Open.
+2. Select a dataset (preferred CSV format) from your local computer and click Open.
 3. If the file upload was successful, the top bar will display the dataset as Data Uploaded

 ![image](https://github.com/user-attachments/assets/074fa8d2-74f2-448e-8647-86d9f8ebb9fa)